Did you accidentally swallow some tea leaves while drinking a cup made with loose leaf tea?

 Then you’ve eaten tea.
 And it doesn’t matter if you drank matcha tea or had it in food.

-Matcha is just green tea leaves that are dried and ground into a powder.
-When you make matcha tea, you stir that powder into hot water.
 This means that the ground up tea leaves stay in the cup and when you drink the tea, you also consume the leaves.

 Many food recipes also use tea leaves as an ingredient.
 They are used for flavor or texture or both.
 Matcha is the most common tea used as an ingredient in food.

-It has been used this way for long time in Japan.
+It has been used this way for a long time in Japan.
 And in the past 10 years or so, its use in food has become increasingly popular in the west as well.
 In fact, it is somewhat of a fad these days.

 But eating whole tea leaves is not uncommon either.
 And certainly not as weird as you may think.
 There are some cultures where it is normal behavior to eat tea leaves.
 In Myanmar, for example, tea leaf salad is a popular, and delicious, dish that you can buy at may street food stalls for under $1.
+It is made from fermented tea leaves.

 Can You Eat Tea Bags?